fengxia41103/myblog/content/thoughts/musicians.md

 meet him in person (same is true to your uncle also), but what an odds!
-Not only I saw him, but I sat next to him, listened to him, saw the place/room you were probably putting up the 窗花 before, and probably will soon for the new year &mdash; yes, I'm here, as close to you as I never dreamed; yet, you are like a dream to me now, once waking up, there is only a slim sense of memory, however sweet it was, it's no where to be found anymore.....
+Not only I saw him, but I sat next to him, listened to him, saw the place/room you were probably putting up the 窗花 before, and probably will soon for the new year, (and his photo, the moment he showed me that, I felt I have seen it before, and I probably have, can't recall it for sure, but you may have showed me this at some point, oh mine mine mine, memory, memory, I felt I was losing my mind, I didn't know what to think anymore) &mdash; yes, I'm here, as close to you as I never dreamed; yet, you are like a dream to me now, once waking up, there is only a slim sense of memory, however sweet it was, it's no where to be found anymore.....